We may receive compensation when you click on links to products from our partners.

 It is best to write just like how your audience talks.
 For some people, they fall into formal or artificial style when they write the training materials.
 This makes it harder to read and you must avoid that.
-However, take note that being conversational doesn’t mean that you must include slangs or offensive texts in the materials.
+However, take note that being conversational doesn’t mean that you must include slang or offensive texts in the materials.

 Learners are hard-wired to remember and enjoy stories.
 Don’t just tell a story to someone so they can engage in the discussions.
 With stories, the learners can be inspired to learn the lessons into something they can relate with.

 Put More People in the Examples

 Learners are more interested in something that is happening to themselves or to someone else.
-Create examples of scenarios where the audiences can easily understand like the scenarios at home or at work.
+Create examples of scenarios where the audiences can easily understand the scenarios at home or at work.